Register Your Producer Company

 What is the Producer Company?

-A producer company is a special type of company primarily formed to handle the production activities related to farming and other agricultural sectors.
-Its main objectives include not only the production but also the selling and exporting of goods produced by its members.
-The provisions for the incorporation of a producer company are governed by Part IXA of the Companies Act, 1956, until a specific Act is created for such companies.
+A producer company is a specialized type of company primarily formed to manage production activities in farming and other agricultural sectors.
+Its key objectives include producing, selling, and exporting goods created by its members.
+The incorporation and operation of producer companies are governed by Part IXA of the Companies Act, 1956, until a dedicated Act is established.

-A producer company must have a minimum of ten members who are producers, or at least two producer institutions, or a combination of both.
-Like other companies, the liability of members is limited to the amount of unpaid share capital.
-Although considered a private limited company under the Act, the producer company is not bound by the usual member limits that apply to regular private companies.
+A producer company must have a minimum of ten individual producers, at least two producer institutions, or a combination of both as members.
+Like other companies, members’ liability is limited to their unpaid share capital.
+While classified as a private limited company under the Act, producer companies are not restricted by the typical member limits applicable to regular private companies.

 BENEFITS